DIMITRI P. AGAMANOLIS, M. D. Akron Childrens Hospital Northeast Ohio Medical University Neuropathology

 Polymicrogyria

-Any of these outcomes, alone or in combination, may occur in the NMDs.
+Any of these outcomes, alone or in combination, may occur in the MCDs.
 The process of neuronal migration and cortical organization is tied to the process of cortical folding.
 Abnormal migration causes an abnormal gyral pattern.
-The nomenclature of the NMDs reflects the naked eye appearance of the cortex.
+The nomenclature of the MCDs reflects the naked eye appearance of the brain.
 In addition to abnormal folding, the cortex is usually thick and disorganized.
-Severe NMDs such as lissencephaly, cobblestone cortex, and polymicrogyria are associated with psychomotor retardation and intractable seizures.
+Severe MCDs such as lissencephaly and polymicrogyria are associated with psychomotor retardation and intractable seizures.

-Most NMDs have a genetic basis, and many genes causing NMDs have been discovered in recent years.
+Most MCDs have a genetic basis, and numerous genes, chromosomal loci, and genetic syndromes associated with MCDs are known.
 Genotypes and phenotypes overlap.
-The same gene mutation can cause different phenotypes because a) mutations affect protein function differently and b) the effect of a given mutation may be moderated by somatic mosaicism or, in the case of x-linked genes, by skewed X inactivation (see below).
-Also, mutations of different genes cause a similar phenotype, probably by influencing common pathways involved in neuronal migration and cortical organization.
-In the past, the classification of NMDs was based on the phenotype.
+The same gene mutation can cause different phenotypes because a) mutations affect protein function differently and b) the effect of a given mutation may be moderated by somatic mosaicism or, in the case of X-linked genes, by skewed X inactivation (see below).
+Also, mutations of different genes cause a similar phenotype, probably by influencing common pathways involved in neuronal migration and cortical development.
+In the past, the classification of MCDs was based on the phenotype.
 Now, gene defects are integrated into the classification schemes and one day may be the sole basis of classification.

-The best known NMD in animals is the reeler, a naturally occurring mouse mutant in which the normal inside-out pattern of migration does not occur and each layer of migrating neurons is deposited below the previous one.
+The best known MCD in animals is the reeler, a naturally occurring mouse mutant in which the normal inside-out pattern of migration does not occur and each layer of migrating neurons is deposited below the previous one.
 As a result, the cortical layers are inverted.
-This NMD is caused by mutations of reelin, a protein secreted by the Cajal-Retzius cells of the preplate.
+This MCD is caused by mutations of reelin, a protein secreted by the Cajal-Retzius cells of the preplate.
 Reelin is an important guidance signal for migrating neurons.
-The major pathological phenotypes of NMDs in humans are described below.
+The neuropathology and genetics of the major MCDs in humans are described below.

 Periventricular heterotopia

-Cortical sulci, in lissencephaly, are absent except, usually, for the Sylvian fissure.
-The cortex is thick and consists of the molecular and three neuronal layers.
-The deepest of these layers is also the thickest and most cellular, presumably comprised of neurons that migrated a certain distance from the ventricles but failed to reach their normal destinations.
+Lissencephaly means smooth brain.
+Cortical sulci in lissencephaly are absent except, usually, for the Sylvian fissure.
+The cortex is thick and consists of 4 layers.
+Layer I is the molecular layer.
+Layer II is a layer of pyramidal cells.
+Layer III is thin band of white matter with sparse neurons.
+Layer IV which is the thickest and most cellular, is comprised of neurons that migrated a certain distance from the ventricles but failed to reach their normal destinations.
 There is a small amount of myelinated white matter between the abnormal cortex and the ventricles.
+The cortical cytoarchitecture may vary from four layers to two, and the gyral pattern may vary from total absence of gyri to pachygyria.
 Patients with lissencephaly have severe psychomotor retardation and intractable seizures.
+Pachygyria is a milder variant of lissencephaly, characterized by broad gyri and a thick cortex with an abnormal cytoarchitecture.

 Subcortical band heterotopia